saardr/saardr.github.io/_posts/2021-09-01-CryptoPals-Set1.md

     - CryptoPals Set 1 writeup
     - Cracking repeating key XOR
     - CryptoPals writeups
+toc: true
 ---

-#### the following are my solutions + explanations to the first set of the cryptopals challenges.
+the following are my solutions + explanations to the first set of the cryptopals challenges.
 In my opinion, the main goal of challenges 1-5 is to prepare the solver for challenge 6 - cracking repeating key XOR.

 ## challenge 1: Convert hex to base64